Famous Environmental Disaster and The Lesson We Have Learned

 Since the time of the industrial revolution, the world’s climate is changing and it will keep changing throughout the 21st century and beyond.
 Climate change is happening on a global scale but the ecological effects are often local and vary from place to place.
 Listed below are some of the major disasters that had occurred through centuries due to human interference in nature.

 1. France – Glacial Lake Tsunami: A glacial lake outburst flood (GLOF) is a type of outburst flood caused by the failure of a dam containing a glacial lake.
-The dam can consist of glacier ice or a terminal moraine.
+The dam can consist of glaciers ice or a terminal moraine.
 Failure can happen due to erosion, a build-up of water pressure, an avalanche of rock or heavy snow, an earthquake or cry seism, volcanic eruptions under the ice, or massive displacement of water in a glacial lake when a large portion of an adjacent glacier collapses into it.

 - One such example is the disaster that occurs in FRANCE.
 In July 1892, water trapped in one of the Mont Blanc glaciers in France burst out and crashed into the village of Saint-Gervais-Les-Bains.
 A storm of ice, debris, and water took the lives of nearly 175 villagers and widespread damage to infrastructure.
 The hidden lake, beneath the Mont Blanc glaciers, could hold enough water to form a cascade with mud, trees, and rocks that could flood the valley in 15 minutes, with a potency of affecting 900 families living there.